siddiquefaisal10/.Net-Core-3.1-Enterprise-Application-Architecture/README.md

-# .Net 3.1 Enterprise Application Architecture
+# .Net Core 3.1 Enterprise Application Architecture
 This is a complete architecture to support enterprise application.
 Following things are implemented in this architecture.
 - NLog